wyrm65/resource.images.classificationicons.colour/README.md

 ## FINALLY:

 As the resource currently stands it provides a fast way to access a large number of different country certification icons.
 It also allows for the rapid addition of countries without the need to update supporting skins.
 If your country is not currently supported and you have square aspect images of the certification icons, contact Wyrm via the Kodi forums and they will be added.
+Also the scheme allows for alternate naming of certification icons, so if icon is present but the Listitem.MPAA field returns an alternate naming for the icon, please contact Wyrm to correct issue.

 ## DEVELOPMENT:
 [Github](https://github.com/wyrm65/resource.images.classificationicons.colour)